Charles Alston: Golden State Mutual murals

-In the late 1940s Alston became involved in a mural project commissioned by Golden State Mutual Life Insurance Company, which asked the artists to create work related to African-American contributions to the settling of California.
+In the late 1940s, Alston became involved in a mural project commissioned by Golden State Mutual Life Insurance Company, which asked the artists to create work related to African-American contributions to the settling of California.
 Alston worked with Hale Woodruff on the murals in a large studio space in New York; they used ladders to reach the upper parts of the canvas.
 The artworks, which are considered "priceless contributions to American narrative art", consist of two panels: Exploration and Colonization by Alston and Settlement and Development by Woodruff.
 Alston's piece covers the period of 1527 to 1850.
 Images of mountain man James Beckwourth, Biddy Mason, and William Leidesdorff are portrayed in the well-detailed historical mural.
 Both artists kept in contact with African Americans on the West Coast during creation of the murals, which influenced their content and depictions.
 The murals were unveiled in 1949, and have been on display in the lobby of the Golden State Mutual Headquarters.

 Due to economic downturn in the early 21st century, Golden State was forced to sell their entire art collection to ward off its mounting debts.
 As of spring 2011 the National Museum of African American History and Culture had offered $750,000 to purchase the artworks.
 This generated controversy, as the artworks have been estimated to be worth at least $5 million.
 Supporters tried to protect the murals by gaining city landmark protections by the Los Angeles Conservancy.
-The state of California had declined philanthropic proposals to keep the murals in their original location, and the Smithsonian withdrew their offer.
+The state of California had declined philanthropic proposals to keep the murals in their original location, and the Smithsonian Institution withdrew their offer.
 The disposition of the murals are subject to a court case over jurisdiction, which was unresolved in the spring of 2011.
+This was resolved later in 2011 when the Golden State Mutual Life Insurance building was added to the National Register of Historic Places.
+The building was purchased by Community Impact Development, a partnership formed to provide a new home for the South Central Los Angeles Regional Center, an agency that provides services to people with developmental disabilities.
+The building was renovated in 2015.
+The murals remain in the lobby.